Zeyu-Li/Unity-Tutorial-2D/README.md

      ![detector](images/detector.png)
   6. Place empty object in front of the creature such that if that empty interacts a wall, the creature will turn
   7. Drag the creature itself into the creature box and the empty in the wall box
-  8. Change speed to desired amount and check **Smart Turn** to make the creature turn instead of falling off an ledge
+  8. Change speed to desired amount and check **Smart Turn** to make the creature turn instead of falling off a ledge
-  9. If you want the creature to not walk off the edge, also cone the empty object and put it bellow the feet of the player so it is always touching the ground.
+  9. If you want the creature to not walk off the edge, also come the empty object and put it below the feet of the player so it is always touching the ground.
 Once it is not touching the ground, it should turn around